 What happens in the case of a debilitating accident, critical illness, or injury?
 Trauma insurance offers relief that ensures certain medical emergencies will not also be calamitous to your family's finances.

 - What is trauma insurance?

 Also known as Recovery Insurance or Critical Illness cover, trauma insurance covers certain illnesses, and injuries that are debilitating, potentially even fatal, and have a significant impact on a person's life and their ability to work.
-For instance, cancer, a stroke or serious motor accident.
+For instance, cancer, a stroke or serious injuries arising from a motor accident.

 - Where can I get it?